 The trip just hadn’t panned out until recently and of course one tries to pay attention, maybe too much attention to the Egypt travel advisory.
 This is how we advise you to visit the amazing Luxor in Egypt.

-While it is prudent to be aware of the happenings in the world, no place is truly safe as l have stated before and I feel now is the best time to travel to Egypt, thanks to the thin crowds.
+While it is prudent to be aware of the happenings in the world, no place is truly safe as l have stated many times before and I feel now is the best time to travel to Egypt, thanks to the thin crowds.
 We felt both safe and welcome.
 Here is a recap of our Hurghada to Luxor trip with one of the best transfer companies we have used to date.
-Egypt truly impresses and we visited Luxor the right way..stress free.
+Egypt truly impresses and we visited Luxor the right way… stress-free.

 Visit Luxor from Hurghada the best way (This is how to do it):

-The best times to visit Luxor is March, April, October and November.
-The temperatures then are pretty moderate and since they still off shoulder travel time, the lodgings are even more attractive and the crowds less.
+The best times to visit Luxor is March, April, October, and November.
+The temperatures then are pretty moderate and since they are still off-shoulder travel time, the lodgings are even more attractive and the crowds less.